ThatOth3rGuy/Sprint-Reviews/docs/design/README.md

 ![System Architecture Design](./images/SystemArchitectureDesign.png)

 ## Use Case Models
+Here is the comprehensive list of derived use case models, carefully tailored to meet the user requirements and envisioned usage.

 | Use Case ID | Use Case                                       | Actors                |
 |-------------|------------------------------------------------|-----------------------|
 | 1.1         | Create Account                                 | Student, Instructor   |